Caribbean firms Hunter & Hunter and Appleby Spurling & Kempe are set to merge in a deal that will re-shape the off-shore legal market.

-As first revealed on www.thelawyer.com (14 January), the combined firm, to be named Appleby Spurling Hunter, will house 100 lawyers and will be spread across five key jurisdictions: Bermuda, the British Virgin Islands, the Cayman Islands, Hong Kong and London.
+The combined firm, to be called Appleby Spurling Hunter, will house 100 lawyers and be spread across five key jurisdictions spanning the Cayman Islands, Bermuda, London, the British Virgin Islands and Hong Kong.

-Both firms voted unanimously in favour of the merger last December.
-The merger will go live on 1 April.
+Both firms voted unanimously in favour in December though the merger will go live on April 1.

-Hunter, which boasts 30 lawyers, acted for Enron when it set up a number of the bankrupt energy trader’s Cayman-based holding companies.
-The firm has offices in the Caymans and London.
+Hunter, which boasts 30 lawyers and acted for Enron when it set up a number of the bankrupt energy trader’s Enron’s Cayman-based holding companies, has offices in the Caymans and London.

-The merger is the second to hit the offshore market this year, after Jersey firm Ogier & Le Masurier announced it is to link up with Caymans firm Boxalls in February.
+The merger is the second to hit the off-shore market this year, after Jersey firm Ogier & Le Masurier announced it was linking-up with Caymans firm Boxalls in February 2004.